Learn more about our search for a new Head of SchoolCLICK HERE

 Julia grew up in West London, England.
 She graduated with a BSc (Hons) in Geography from Royal Holloway University of London before her career in event planning.
 She took a break from her career for a wonderful two year backpacking adventure travelling through 5 continents.
 For the last 12 years she has been raising her two children and volunteering with the PTA at PS 107 in Park Slope.
 She has held various positions with the PTA from class parent, volunteer, auction chair to the director of community and fundraising events.
 Julia is excited to be working at WMS as the Community and Events coordinator, located at the Duane St site, working closely with class parents and parent volunteers to bring fun, exciting & meaningful events to the school community.

 Carmen was born and raised in New York City.
 She received her Bachelors in Early Childhood Education from University of Hartford, her Masters in Museum Education from Bank Street College of Education, and is certified to teach in New York.
 Carmen lives in Queens with her husband, two children, and bulldog.
 She loves reading, photography, and spending time with her family.
-This is Carmen’s eighth year at The Washington Market School.
+This is Carmen’s ninth year at The Washington Market School.

 Odette was raised in Westport, Massachusetts.
 Her family is originally from the Azores, which are nine Portuguese Islands 900 miles off the coast of Portugal.
 Odette received dual BA’s in Education and Sociology from the University of Massachusetts in Amherst.
 She also holds an MA in Early Childhood Education from Hunter College.
 She is New York State certified and licensed to teach from birth to sixth grade.
 Odette completed her yoga training for children through Karma Kids in NY and is certified to teach yoga to ages 1-18.
 In her spare time she enjoys spending quality time with family and friends.
 She also loves traveling, hiking, being by the ocean, yoga and dancing.
 Odette is looking forward to beginning her 17th year at WMS.